tensorflow/fold/tensorflow_fold/g3doc/py/loom.md

 <a name="loom.TypeShape.tensor_flow_name"></a>
 #### `loom.TypeShape.tensor_flow_name()`

-Makes a name for the TypeShape usuable as a TF op name.
+Makes a name for the TypeShape usable as a TF op name.